Leaving ADDIE for SAM

 Evaluate

 SAM begins with an evaluation or analysis.
-When a project is established, you’ll probably already know many of things about the situation—the goals, the learners, the delivery platform, etc.—but in the first iteration you should ask any of the following questions for which you don’t have answers:
+When a project is established, you’ll probably already know many things about the situation—the goals, the learners, the delivery platform, etc.—but in the first iteration you should ask any of the following questions for which you don’t have answers:

 • What forms of delivery are available to us?